-AmazonFresh launches in UK
+AmazonFresh food delivery service launches in the UK

 Amazon has just announced its food delivery service for its Prime members in the UK.
 Customers in central and eastern parts of London would be able to place orders from about 130,000 items including thousands of grocery items.
 Same day delivery would be available by 5pm for orders placed by lunchtime.